t-hughes/hungry-harvest-clone/README.md

-# ugly-sweater
+# Happy-Harvest
-Ugly Sweater Ecommerce Site
+Happy Harvest Ecommerce "Clone"
-This is my first full-stack project done at DevMountain.
+This was my first full-stack project done at DevMountain.
 It was built with:
 Angular 1.5.8
 Node.js
-PostgreSQL with MassiveJS
+PostgreSQL/MassiveJS
+HTML5/CSS3